nshenry03/chef-repo/README.md

 http://bundler.io/

 The fourth config file, `Vagrantfile` is a repository specific configuration file for the Vagrant tool.
 All Vagrant configuration is done here.
-The most common configuration options are documented and commented below.
 For a complete reference, please see the online documentation at http://vagrantup.com.

+The fifth config file, `.kitchen.yml` is a repository specific configuration file for the Test Kitchen tool.
+For a complete reference, please see the online documentation at https://github.com/opscode/test-kitchen.

 Next Steps
 ==========